RetroStack/2332_2364-ROM_Adapter/README.md

 #### 2332 (with pin 20 as "active low")
 - Switch jumper JP4: 1) Cut one side, 2) solder the other
-- Connect JP8 to 5V or GND, depending on what value you want to have for address line A12 (starting from A0).
+- Connect JP8 to either 5V or GND, depending on the value you want for address line A12 (starting from A0).
 - Cut jumper JP6

 #### 2332 (with pin 20 as "active high")